Disaster Legal Help Victoria

 Damage to a water line

-The “main to meter pipe” (the pipe that connects the water main to your internal pipe and runs underneath the property boundary) belongs to the landowner, but is the responsibility of the water authority.
+The 'main to meter pipe' (the pipe that connects the water main to your internal pipe and runs underneath the property boundary) belongs to the landowner, but is the responsibility of the water authority.
 If this pipe is damaged, the water authority will generally cover the cost of repairs.

 All plumbing works from the meter to the house are internal pipes and are the responsibility of the landowner.
 Check with your insurer to see if you are covered for this damage.
-You should also check your contract with the water supply authority to see if it contains any guarantee of supply or if it tells you how they deal with repairs.
+You should also check your supply contract with the water supply authority to see if it contains any guarantee of supply or if it tells you how they deal with repairs.

 Damage caused by a neighbour’s tree

-If you are insured, you can make a claim with your insurance company.
 If you are not insured, you can explore the option of making a claim in the Magistrates’ Court (or the County Court if your claim is over $100,000) against your neighbour and/or the persons/entity responsible for the tree falling.
-If you are successful, the court may order that damages and your legal costs be paid.
-The law is complex in this area, so seek legal advice if you wish to claim for damages.

 Where to get help

-Victorian Storm and Flood Recovery Hotline
+Victorian Flood Recovery Hotline

-1800 560 760, Monday to Friday, 9am to 5pm (excluding public holidays)
+Call 1800 560 760, Monday to Friday, 9 am to 5 pm (excluding public holidays).